Got some new data you want to send to us? How in the world do you send a new ping? Follow this guide to find out.

 Use JSON Schema to start with.
-See the examples schemas in the Mozilla Pipeline Schemas repo.
+See the "Adding a new schema" documentation and examples schemas in the Mozilla Pipeline Schemas repo.
 This schema is just used to validate the incoming data; any ping that doesn't match the schema will be removed.
 Validate your JSON Schema using a validation tool.

 We already have automatic deduplicating based on